One-minute quiz

 - Closest to the Greek's rhythm and formulas; slower and scholarly.

-- Free public-domain prose that reads like a novel (Roman names: Ulysses, Minerva).
-The base text in the Home Pack.
+- Prose that reads like a novel (Roman names: Ulysses, Minerva).
+The complete text inside the Home Pack, wrapped in a modern guide.

 For the full comparison — readability, faithfulness, and where to start — see our guide to choosing an Odyssey translation.